 Freight has continued to move into and out of the buildings throughout the closure.
 Steps will be taken to minimize the risk of introduction of COVID-19 into our properties through the receipt, handling and delivery of tenants’ freight or of bulk supplies procured by IMC.
 These measures may include:

-- Use of gloves and other PPE by freight handlers.
+- Use of PPE by freight handlers.

 - Requirement that all tenant freight must be palletized, shrink-wrapped or crated to minimize the need for individual handling.